-- 14.1.1 The District shall maintain the student to teacher ratio of 29 to 1 for grades four through six.
+14.1.1 The District shall maintain the student to teacher ratio of 29 to 1 for grades four through six.
 The District shall maintain a student to teacher ratio in kindergarten through grade three consistent with Education Code 52120-52128.
+The District shall maintain a student to adult ratio for grade TK consistent with Education Code

-The District shall maintain the student to teacher ratio of 27.5 to 1 in grades seven through twelve (33 to 1 based on a five period day with a conference period) except in traditionally large classes.
+48000.
+The District shall maintain the student to teacher ratio of 27.5 to 1 in grades seven through twelve (33 to 1 based on a five-period day with a conference period) except in traditionally large classes.
 The District shall maintain the student to teacher ratio of 18 to 1 for alternative high schools.
 The District shall maintain the student to teacher ratio of 15 to 1 for opportunity classes.
 Classes out of compliance must level within three weeks.
 When enrollment in traditionally large classes becomes excessive, every attempt shall be made to balance the student to teacher ratio, utilizing teacher input.
-In no event shall class size exceed student to teacher ratios stated in this article except where the Association has agreed in writing to exceed these ratios. - 14.1.2 When the enrollment at any K-6 school in grades K-3 exceeds the above-established ratio additional teachers shall be assigned based on Education Code 52120-52128. - 14.1.3 When the enrollment at any K-6 school in grades 4-6 exceeds the above-established ratio by 6%, an additional teacher shall be assigned to that school.
-This provision does not apply after March 1 of any school year.

-- 14.1.4 When the enrollment at any 7-12 school exceeds the above-established ratio by 100%, an additional teacher shall be assigned to that school.
+In no event shall class size exceed student to teacher ratios stated in this article except where the Association has agreed in writing to exceed these ratios.

+- 14.1.2 When the enrollment at any TK-6 school in grades TK-3 exceeds the above-established ratio additional teachers shall be assigned based on Education Code 52120-52128. - 14.1.3 When the enrollment at any TK-6 school in grades 4-6 exceeds the above-established ratio by 6%, an additional teacher shall be assigned to that school.
+This provision does not apply after March 1 of any school year. - 14.1.4 When the enrollment at any 7-12 school exceeds the above-established ratio by 100%, an additional teacher shall be assigned to that school.
 This provision does not apply after March 1 of any school year. - 14.1.5 In grades seven through twelve, no individual teacher caseload shall exceed 175 students and no more than two course sections per teacher shall exceed 36 students.
-Classes and caseloads out of compliance must level within three weeks. - 14.1.6 Physical Education classes in grades seven through twelve shall not exceed an average 45 students per class.
+Classes and caseloads out of compliance must level within three weeks. - 14.1.5.1 If classes and caseloads are not leveled after three weeks, teachers with classes and/or caseloads over the maximum number(s) in 14.1.5 shall be compensated at the rate of \$3.00 per student per day for the students over the maximum number. - 14.1.6 Physical Education classes in grades seven through twelve shall not exceed an average 45 students per class.
 No individual teacher caseload shall exceed 240 students.
-Caseloads out of compliance must level within three weeks. - 14.1.7 The class size for elementary physical education specialists shall not exceed 2 (two) fourth through sixth grade classes, unless mutually agreed upon by the physical education specialist and site administrator. - 14.1.8 The class size for work experience teachers shall not exceed a maximum of twenty-five (25) students per period. - 14.1.9 Teachers shall be involved in the scheduling of classes utilizing workstations.

-14.2 Class Size/Case Load, Special Education
+Caseloads out of compliance must level within three weeks. - 14.1.7 The class size for elementary physical education specialists shall not exceed 2 (two) first through sixth grade classes, unless mutually agreed upon by the physical education specialist and site administrator. - 14.1.8 The class size for work experience teachers shall not exceed a maximum of twenty-five (25) students per period. - 14.1.9 Teachers shall be involved in the scheduling of classes utilizing workstations. - 14.2 Class Size/Case Load, Special Education